mlorenna/lista-tarefas/README.md

 ### Prerequisites

-You will need to install angular 10
+You will need to install Angular 10
 Run `npm install -g @angular/cli`

 ### Installing